mgcooper/icemodel/icemodel/+icemodel/+forcing/README.md

 Daily MAR state diagnostics (`SHSN2`, `CC`, `ST`, and `SP`) use linear interpolation only inside their native support.
 Before the first and after the last daily sample of a separately processed year they hold the nearest endpoint, rather than extrapolating the last slope.
-Cloud fraction additionally enforces the source and output range `[0,1]`, preventing the former December 31 overshoot.
+Cloud fraction also enforces the source and output range `[0,1]`, which prevents a December 31 overshoot.

 MAR `snowd` remains `SHSN2`, whose source definition is "Snow Pack Height above Ice".
 It is never replaced by `SHSN3`, which is total multilayer snow/firn